MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/microsoft-365-solution-catalog.md

 - **Get acquainted with and set up Microsoft Cloud App Security**.
 See [Quickstart: Get started with Microsoft Cloud App Security](https://docs.microsoft.com/cloud-app-security/getting-started-with-cloud-app-security).

-- **Learn about and create Communication Supervision policies**.
-See [Communication Supervision in Microsoft 365](supervision-policies.md).
+- **Learn about and create Communication supervision policies**.
+See [Communication supervision in Microsoft 365](supervision-policies.md).

 - **Use Insider risk management to identify, triage, and remediate risks in your organization**.
 See [Insider risk management in Microsoft 365](insider-risk-overview.md)